Human Computer Interaction (The CREATE Lab) group members

 Ana has a background in media psychology and computational language analysis.
 Her present research focuses on understanding subjective experiences of art and technology using mixed-methods approach, including in-depth behavioural and neurophysiological analysis and creative interviewing techniques.
 As part of the AHRC’s Creative Clusters and in close collaboration with the Bristol Vision Institute, Ana will be working with audiences and industry partners on a series of laboratory- and field-based studies.
 She is committed to rigour and inclusivity and has a keen interest in the societal implications of psychological research.

-Ms Eleanna Skoulikari
+Dr Eleanna Skoulikari

 Eleanna has an academic background in education, psychology and technology.
 Her PhD research investigates the perspectives of children and teachers regarding the use of digital devices in assessment and how their experiences of using technologies at home influence the way they use online maths websites for the assessment of the pupils.
 The project has established collaborations with 3P Learning, provider of Mathletics, and the Department for Education (DfE).
+Eleanna is currently a cross cutting fellow on the AHRC cluster.

 Johanna is interested in how people interact with maps.
 Her PhD is combining ideas from psychology and cartography to look at how maps can frame public health problems and how this relates to a map user's understanding of the world.
 Her background is in cognitive psychology and linguistics.